Action Plan

 The specifications for each certification level that may be awarded under the EDGE Standard.

-EDGE Standard
+EDGE Standards

 The requirements, specifications, and the EDGE Scoring Grid set are reproduced in EDGE Empower®, against which conformance is audited.